SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 The class body is defined using opening and closing curly braces: `{...}`

-Inside, we define class members like properties an methods.
+Inside, we define class members like properties and methods.

 ```js
 class SupportEmployee {